TastyNut/LibertyVisual/README.md

  <br>
 ## Installation:
 >
-> Install Grand Theft Auto IV: The Complete Edition (v1.2.0.30 and above required)
+> Download Grand Theft Auto IV: The Complete Edition
 >
+> Clone your Game Directory to a different Path
+>
-> Downgrade your Game to the Version supported by the Mod (curenntly 1.0.4.0 only)
+> Downgrade your cloned Directory to the Version supported by the Mod (curenntly 1.0.4.0 only)
 >
 > Unpack content of the Mod archive to your **Grand Theft Auto IV** root directory, where the Executable file ("GTAIV.exe") is located.
 >